Dissociative Identity Disorder (aka Multiple Personality Disorder)

 Description of Dissociative Identity Disorder

-(Dissociative Identity Disorder is also referred to as Multiple Personality Disorder.)
+(Dissociative Identity Disorder was once referred to as Multiple Personality Disorder.)

 Dissociative identity disorder is chronic and potentially disabling or fatal, although many with the disorder function very well and lead creative and productive lives.
 People with this disorder are prone to injuring themselves.
 They may engage in self-mutilation.
 Many attempt suicide.